-Change your dressing (bandage) over your incision every day if it is OK with your provider.
+Change your dressing (bandage) over your incision every day if your provider says it is OK.
 Gently wash the wound with soap and water and pat it dry.

 Check your incision for any signs of infection at least once a day.
 These signs include: